 That procedure "identifies" plenty of carcinogens.
 About 50 percent of all tested chemicals, whether naturally occurring in fruits and vegetables and human metabolism or the products of the chemical industry, cause cancer in the tests.
-Although the EPA, as a regulatory agency, directs its attention to the synthetic chemicals because it can regulate those, exposures to naturally occurring carcinogens (as identified in animal tests) are far higher.
+Although the EPA directs its attention to the synthetic chemicals because it can regulate those, exposures to naturally occurring carcinogens (as identified in animal tests) are far higher.